shabazfarooq/personal-mac-setup/README.md

 # Karabiner Elements #
+1. Download and install
-1. Misc > (uncheck) Show icon in menu bar
+2. Open Karabiner-Elements and go to Misc tab > (uncheck) Show icon in menu bar
-2. Swap command and option (use this if standard option to swap is not working):
+3. (For External Keyboards) Swap command and option (use this if standard option to swap is not working):
 ![](https://github.com/shabazfarooq/personal-mac-setup/blob/master/Karabiner_Simple.png)
+4.
-3. a) Create JSON file to add Pok3r keys: .config/karabiner/assets/complex_modifications/arrows.json
+a) Create JSON file to add arrow keys: .config/karabiner/assets/complex_modifications/arrows.json
-b) Then go to "Complex Modifications" > Add Rule > select enable all for Pok3r
+b) Then go to "Complex Modifications" > Add Rule >
+- select "Right Command + IJKL arrows"
+- "Right command + u/o to pageup/pagedown"
 ```
 {
   "title": "Right Command + IJKL arrows",